CAU-OSS-2019/team-project-team17_client/README.md

 ## Getting Started with GameHaeDuo
 1. Sign Up and Log In
-2. Put desired position and tear of duo
+2. Put desired position of duo and my position
-3. Do match and win the game
+3. Do match and check out duo's information
+4. Win the game

 ## Installation